 It doesn’t really matter what order the topics are in.
 Just keep going back and forth between them.
 By doing so, much like Retrieval Practice, you allow your students to forget.
 Then, simply get them to practice bringing the information back to the forefront of their mind.

 I teach my students that memory is much like a muscle.
 It must be put under strain, regularly, if you want it to become significantly stronger.

 Self-Review Questionnaires are a completely different type of strategy to Retrieval Practice and Interleaving.
 This involves getting students to rank their topics in order of perceived difficulty.
 They then have to speak for one minute, without repetition, hesitation or deviation.
 It quickly becomes evident to the student whether the perceived difficulty matches up to their actual knowledge of those topics.
 They can then begin to address the areas where they are evidently weaker.
 This removes unnecessary revision from the equation and focuses on what’s truly needed.

-If you teach Secondary, then I recommend Thinking About Thinking (another Amazon Affiliate Link) by Stephen Lockyer.
+If you teach Secondary, then I recommend Thinking About Thinking (Affiliate Link) by Stephen Lockyer.
 He gives a range of strategies you can immediately apply to your classroom and explains the reasoning behind them.
-You can dip in and out of at your own leisure, making it a must-have for anyone looking to improve outcomes quickly.
+You can dip in and out of at your own leisure, making it a genuine must-have for anyone looking to improve outcomes quickly.